What are 7 strategies for learning new vocabulary?

 Strategy 7: Expand Your Vocabulary

 Finally, if you’re already making considerable effort to learn vocabulary and are keeping a vocabulary diary, then don’t miss out on the opportunity to learn additional words that relate to that new word in some way.
 Studying connected word forms, for example, is a sure-fire way of expanding your vocabulary, as the word that you’ve learned can then be used more flexibly.
 The table below provides examples of some key academic word families

 Likewise, by studying the various homonyms of a word, identifying which words share identical spelling or pronunciation to your new vocabulary, you can further expand your lexicon without really having to learn additional words:

-Good work on completing this first lesson on reading new vocabulary.
+Good work on completing this first chapter on reading new vocabulary.
 While you should now have a number of strategies for researching and practising new vocabulary, how would you deal with encountering unknown vocabulary in an exam without access to a computer?
-Continue studying with Lesson 2 to find out.
+Continue studying with Chapter 2 to find out.

-Lesson 1 explores the topic: What are 7 strategies for learning new vocabulary?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: What are 7 strategies for learning new vocabulary?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.